victor-aunon/Oanda-trading-bot/README.md

 # Oanda trading bot

 This is a trading bot intended to trade forex and crytocurrencies CFD contracts within the OANDA trading platform.
-It is based on the [Backtrader](https://www.backtrader.com/) python trading library, but it makes use of the OANDA API to deal with orders and trades.
+It is based on the [Backtrader](https://www.backtrader.com/) python trading library, but it makes use of the OANDA API to deal with orders and trades. **Python 3.9** is required to run the bot.

 ## Strategy description